Consumer Warning: The Pink Panther Buys a New Laptop

 I have filed this post under the category Funny Business as I have tried to recount this experience with humor…some contact was so outrageous it was hysterical…but overall, I am FURIOUS not just for the expensive buying experience and costly aftermath, which is not over …. but the corporate response…a painful, insulting, and drawn-out process…literally.

-Fraud or deception begins when discovered not the date when the deed is done.
-Will it apply in this case?
+Fraud or deception begins when discovered, not the date the deed is done.
+Will this apply in this case?
 We will see.

-This laptop dispute falls under the California Consumers Legal Remedies Act (CCLRA), so far, I have learned.
+This laptop dispute falls under the California Consumers Legal Remedies Act (CCLRA), I learned so far.
 And one statute of limitations has not lapsed… according to CCLRA.

 By lucky coincidence, HP’s delays in contacting me for months this year, then later, setting up a phone appointment and breaking the appointment without notification, then asking for more time to research the matter… the statute of limitations may have expired on an issue I did not know existed until HP informed me they do not offer CarePack upgrades.